Australia men's national under-20 soccer team

 The Australia national under-20 soccer team, known colloquially as the Young Socceroos, represents Australia in international under-20 soccer.
 The team is controlled by the governing body for soccer in Australia, Football Australia (FA), which is currently a member of the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF) since leaving the Oceania Football Confederation (OFC) in 2006.
 The team's official nickname is the Young Socceroos.

-Australia is a twelve-time OFC champion and five-time AFF champion.
-The team has represented Australia at the FIFA U-20 World Cup tournaments on fifteen occasions with their best result being a fourth-place finish in 1991 and 1993.
+The team has won twelve OFC titles, one AFC title, and five AFF titles.
+They have represented Australia at the FIFA U-20 World Cup tournaments on 15 occasions with their best result being a fourth-place finish in 1991 and 1993.

 History

 2006 AFC U-19 Championship

 In their first foray into Asia in 2006 the team lost the quarterfinals of the AFC Youth Championship, to South Korea, despite being considered one of the stronger teams.
 This was the first time the Young Socceroos had failed to qualify for the FIFA U-20 World Cup since 1989.
-Subsequently, on 5 February 2007 the FFA decided not to renew Ange Postecoglou's contract as head coach, he was replaced by former Socceroo, and current AIS head coach of soccer, Steve O'Connor.
+Subsequently, on 5 February 2007 the FFA decided not to renew Ange Postecoglou's contract as head coach, he was replaced by former Socceroo, and AIS head coach Steve O'Connor.

 2008 AFC U-19 Championship

 On 24 June 2008 Jan Versleijen was appointed as the new U-20 coach ahead of the 2008 tournament, with the FFA eager to avoid a repeat of 2006, and qualify for the 2009 FIFA U-20 World Cup in Egypt.
 In preparation for the tournament, Australia competed in the 2008 ASEAN Youth Championships in Thailand alongside China, Korea Republic and Thailand.
 A competition they ultimately won through a penalty shoot-out against South Korea.
 The 2008 AFC U-19 Championship was hosted by Saudi Arabia.
 Australia topped Group D with wins over Thailand and Jordan and a 1–1 draw with Uzbekistan.
-Australia then needed an extra time winner from Mitch Nichols to overcome North Korea in the quarter final before losing 3–0 to UAE in the semi-final.
+Australia then needed an extra time winner from Mitch Nichols to overcome North Korea in the quarter-final before losing 3–0 to UAE in the semi-final.
 However, making it through to the semi-final was enough to qualify for the 2009 FIFA U-20 World Cup.

 2009 FIFA U-20 World Cup

 Australia qualified for the 2009 FIFA U-20 World Cup in Egypt after finishing in the final four of the 2008 AFC U-19 Championship.
-Despite a late James Holland penalty, Australia lost their opening game to Czech Republic 2–1 before Costa Rica defeated the 'Young Socceroos' 3–0.
+Despite a late James Holland penalty, Australia lost their opening game to the Czech Republic 2–1 before Costa Rica defeated the 'Young Socceroos' 3–0.
 In the final group game against Brazil, Aaron Mooy gave Australia an early lead however the final result saw Brazil win 3–1 and Australia was eliminated without a point.